xat/castnow/README.md

 Feel free to contact me \( [simon@sope.io](simon@sope.io) ) if you want to be added as a maintainer to castnow.

 ### Install
+First you need to install **brew**, please follow your specific distro installation method here: https://github.com/Linuxbrew/brew#install

+then you need to install **node**:

+`brew install node`

+Finally you can install castnow:

+` npm install castnow -g`

+or, if you installed brew for all users:

 `sudo npm install castnow -g`